Scratch-[Vanities]

 • We can be nature.
 Memes and “produced things” are nature.

 • Destroying is part of building.
-It is part of the phenomenon of recycling.
+It is part of the recycling phenomenon.
 The atoms are the same.
 Companies, not just nature, inevitably build on something that has been destroyed.
 Our atoms are the same as when Einstein or Socrates were alive.
-Somewhere they are now—the atoms—(and of the dead, the memes remain: culture, information).
+Somewhere they are now — the atoms — (and of the dead, the memes remain: the culture, the information).

-• What do we want with this that we invented—the famous “money”?
+• What do we want with this that we invented — the famous “money”?
 If we can be like nature, or at least robot-companies can work without ever knowing what a dollar or a bitcoin is, the focus of money reaches our own heads, thoughts, desires, vanities.

 • Great reading! :)